GlaceCannon/SFILS/docs/docs.md

 Creating the database:

-In order to create the database, place the .csv file included in the 'scripts' folder into the default import folder for MySQL.
+In order to create the database, unzip the file in the 'scripts' folder and place the .csv file into the default import folder for MySQL.
 On Windows, this is:

 C:/ProgramData/MySQL/MySQL Server 8.0/Uploads